aleen42/PersonalWiki/post/point_mesh/point_mesh.md

 The variants for speed and radius are used to add [randomness](http://thenewcode.com/82/Recipes-for-Randomness-in-JavaScript) to the size and movement of the mesh points; linkRadius is how close the points must come before they are joined with lines.

 The &lt;canvas&gt; element must be resized so that the particles always meet the edge of the browser window.
-The `resizeReset()` function is called once on script load, but needs to be throttled or “debounced” so that it doesn’t slow down the script during operation of the rest of the page:
+The `resizeReset()` function is called once on script load, but needs to be throttled or “debounced” so that it doesn't slow down the script during operation of the rest of the page:

 ```js
 let delay = 200, tid;